-(For further information about Department of Sociology courses please consult the department calendar or website.)
+For further information about Department of Sociology courses please consult the Department Calendar or Website at www.yorku.ca/laps/soci

-AP/SOCI 3420 6.0 POPULATION AND SOCIETY
+AP/SOCI 3420 6.0 (Y) POPULATION AND SOCIETY

 Students will study Canadian population trends and policy debates in comparison to global population issues.
 Topics may include Canadian and global patterns of population growth; urbanization and urban reversal; fertility, family planning and abortion; famine, disease and mortality; social security and aging; international migration and ethnic composition.